 - Kids, on the other hand, should understand that buying the product is illegal for anyone under 18 years.
 Thus a strict policy should have a place to prevent minors from accessing the products.

-No data to indicate the dangers of using vape pods leads to uncertainty.
+No data to indicate the dangers of using vaporizers and vape pods leads to uncertainty.
 Teens who have no interest in getting into it should avoid being part of the peer group.
 In this regard, parents need to understand their kids.
 Noone likes to be suspected of using the product if they are not part of it.

 Real Treats Of Juuling